Rudolf Nassauer

 Rudolf Nassauer (8 November 1924 – 5 December 1996) was a German novelist and wine merchant best known as the author of The Hooligan (1960), a novel which explores the nuances of Nazi psychology by following protagonist Andreas Felber as he transforms from the Head Clerk of his local Town Council into the deputy commandant of a concentration camp.
 Nassauer also wrote the novels The Cuckoo (1962) and Kramer’s Goats (1986), among others.

 Life

 Early life

 Nassauer was born on 8 November 1924, to a wealthy family of Jewish wine merchants in Frankfurt, Germany.
-His father and sister fled to London after Kristalnacht, leaving Nausser and his mother to settle the family’s business affairs before they, too, escaped to England in 1939.
+His father and sister fled to London after Kristallnacht, leaving Nassauer and his mother to settle the family’s business affairs before they, too, escaped to England in 1939.
 Known as Rudi by his friends and family, Nassauer attended St. Paul’s School in London before taking over the family business, Nassauer Bros., which specialized in the trade of German wine.